soroptimist international

 of fort bragg

-SATURDAY OF SERVICE ~ 1st Saturday in March
+SATURDAY OF SERVICE ~ 1st Saturday in September

 The Programs of Service Committee each year chooses a project that will benefit the community.
 Soroptimist members from the Fort Bragg clubs gather to do the project chosen.
-In recent years we’ve dug out and replanted the gardens around the Fort Bragg Post Office, purchased picnic tables and mowed, trimmed and weeded the yards around the Harrison Home for Women, redesigned and planted the gardens around Project Sanctuary, redesigned and planted one of the cactus gardens at the Mendocino Coast Botanical Gardens, repainted curbs, and many other projects.
+In recent years we’ve done beach clean-ups, dug out and replanted the gardens around the Fort Bragg Post Office, purchased picnic tables and mowed, trimmed and weeded the yards around the Harrison Home for Women, redesigned and planted the gardens around Project Sanctuary, redesigned and planted one of the cactus gardens at the Mendocino Coast Botanical Gardens, repainted curbs, and many other projects.

 *See history of Saturday of Service below